Garwood Anderson

 Bio

-Having concluded his tenure as Dean and President of Nashotah House Theological Seminary in 2024, Dr. Garwood P. Anderson begins a role as Distinguished Fellow in Biblical Studies for the Lumen Center.
-Dr. Anderson’s 40 years in diverse ministry roles has centered on teaching, scholarship, academic leadership, and mentoring emerging leaders.
-Following 18 years in campus ministry with InterVarsity Christian Fellowship, Anderson served on the faculty of Asbury Theological Seminary and then on the faculty of Nashotah House, where he currently serves as the Donald J. Parsons Distinguished Professor of Biblical Interpretation.
+Dr. Anderson’s 40 years in diverse ministry roles have centered on teaching, scholarship, academic leadership, and mentoring emerging leaders.
+Following 18 years in campus ministry with InterVarsity Christian Fellowship, Anderson served on the faculty of Asbury Theological Seminary and then at Nashotah House, where he was named Professor and Dean Emeritus for his 19 years of distinguished service.

-He is married to Dawn for 41 years; they have three married children and three grandchildren.
+He has been married to Dawn for 43 years; they have three married children and four grandchildren.

 Experience